 Cornwall Rural Community Council (CRCC) has been working with their national partner ACRE and the other Rural Community Councils across England to develop guidance on the reopening of village halls.
 Read ACRE’s latest guidance on CRCC’s website offering information and practical help on re-opening village halls.

 The information sheet provides practical advice, risk assessments, checklists, questionnaires for users and links to government guidance.
 CRCC hope this will help ease some of the burden and provide reassurance on the steps volunteers running community buildings may need to take to reopen safely as and when trustees decide it is right for their hall to do so.
-There is nothing to say halls must open from the 4 July.

 CRCC are also drawing halls attention to the risk of transmitting Legionnaires diseases in premises whose water systems have not been operated during lock down.
 It is important hot and cold water systems are flushed through, for the minimum recommended time to avoid potential risk of disease.
 Please see guidance for further details and safety precautions to take whilst doing so.

 Financial support for Village Halls

 Most charitable run village halls are eligible for a Government Grant of £10,000.
 Accessing the grant has been linked to the business rates system for ease of identifying businesses.
 CRCC are still hearing from halls who mistakenly think they are not eligible as they receive 100% rate relief.
 This is not the case and most charitable run halls are entitled to the grant, which is designed to help with the fixed costs associated with maintaining premises at a time when they must be closed.
 If you haven’t applied, call Cornwall Council on 0300 1234 171, (with your business rates account number).
 We would encourage halls to act urgently.